 - Relax, have fun and make new friends

 - Gain great work experience through service

 - Learn about new career opportunities

 - Mentor college undergraduates and high school students

 - Build an impressive resume Make a positive difference in the community!

 How can I get involved?

-- You can select an event/project of interest to you from the website of Spring Semester 2017 Service Opportunities for a comprehensive listing of events and projects for January through early June which are arranged by categories.
+- You can select an event/project of interest to you from the website of Summer 2017 Service Opportunities for a comprehensive listing of events and projects for June through September which are arranged by categories.
 You can also click on the Service Corps Calendar to view upcoming events in chronological order.

 - Then, a few days before each service event that you have signed up for, you will receive an email with details regarding what to expect, what to wear, what to bring and of course, directions!
 Please remember, that if you sign up for a service event, we are depending on you to come to the event and to also act in a professional manner.
 We appreciate your consideration in this matter.

 - Participate!
 Have fun!
 Thank you!